How to Install Slack on Debian

 Expected output:

-The version number may differ depending on your Debian release.
-However, any successful version output confirms Flatpak is ready.
+The version number varies depending on your Debian release.
+Any successful version output confirms Flatpak is ready.

 Add Flathub Repository on Debian